KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter1_my_journey_spiritual_science.md

-# Chapter 1 – My Journey & the Spiritual Science of the Self
+# My Journey & the Spiritual Science of the Self

 It started with a question.
 Not asked out loud—but felt, pressed into my chest like a hand: